theapache64/source-pilot/README.md

 ## Contribution

-This project is entirely built on top of Kotlin JS.
+This project is entirely built on top of pure Kotlin JS.
 Feel free to create PRs

 ## Credits